thanatoskira/toolkit/README.md

     - Addition of the Banner (2015/5/17)
     - Addition of the Function Scanner() (2015/5/23)

+- Addition of the Baidu-Domain-Search - T00l for Search Domain By Baidu Complete AT 2015/7/25

 Submitting Issues
 =================
 If you have *questions* regarding the T00l please eamil me at thanatoskirakira@gmail.com